Aust1nS2/GATK4SCNA/README.md

 of normals generated from normal samples generated via the same sequencing methodology.

+Additionally, this pipeline is an updated version of the one written [here](https://github.com/ding-lab/GATK4SCNA).
+The prior version written by Hua was intended for use on a compute cluster that no longer exists.

 ## Dependencies

 This pipeline has two version, one for WGS and one for WES.
 The pipeline